 Nextcloud is an online office suite.
 It offers file sharing, a calendar, todo list, mail client, chat app, and more.
 Since it's built on open standards, it syncronizes with all sorts of other programs.

 Created so I didn't have to deal with Gmail to send prayer requests.
 Allows me to create custom email addresses for use on the site.
 Uses Postfix, Dovecot, and Rainloop.

 This is a self-hosted (I didn't make it!) network-wide ad and tracking blocker.
 Basically, it acts as a filter on our whole network, letting normal traffic through while blocking ads and trackers.
 It died after the SD card went out on my Raspberry PI, but I just set it up again!

-Matomo is a self-hosted (I didn't make it!), privacy respecting alternative to Google Analytics.
+Matomo is a self-hosted, privacy respecting alternative to Google Analytics.
 It helps me keep track of how many people visit my site.
-It was lost when the SD card failed on my Raspberry Pi and I haven't bothered to set it back up.
-That's right, this site doesn't track you because I'm too lazy to figure out how!
+It was lost when the SD card failed on my Raspberry Pi and I just set it back up.

 A simple little popup widget.
 No notifications, users, etc. Honestly, more like an anonymous comment box.
 Technically still works, just doesn't serve much purpose.